tomor/netsimulate/README.md

 # Observation

-1. Reuse of TCP connection for multiple HTTP requests
+1. Reuse of TCP connection for multiple HTTP/1.1 requests
     - When a HTTP request is done within ConnectionIdleTimeout on both Server and Client, then a TCP connection is reused
     - Simulation 01